Top

 1. Does the parent have a history of child abuse, domestic violence or substance abuse?

-2. Does the parent suffer from a psychiatric illness that might pose a risk to the welfare of the child?
-The mental health of the parent does not automatically mean a reduction in parenting time or custody, but they must provide verification of treatment and management to show the court their efforts.
+2. Does the parent suffer from a psychiatric illness that might pose a risk to the welfare of the children?
+The mental health of the parent does not automatically mean a reduction in parenting time or guardianship, but they must provide verification of treatment and management to show the court their efforts.

 3. Does the parent have good communication between the children?
 It is important for both parents to encourage positive relations among each other.